-The Organization has evaluated subsequent events through October 19, 2023, the date that the accompanying financial statements were available to be issued.
-There were no material subsequent events that required recognition or disclosure in these financial statements.
+The Organization has evaluated subsequent events through October 17, 2024, the date that the accompanying financial statements were available to be issued.
+Aside from the matters identified in Note 6, there were not other material subsequent events that required recognition or disclosure in these financial statements.